DigiUBU/LoDCalculator/README.md

 ## Overview
 LoDCalculator is a Blender add-on designed to analyze the level of detail (LoD) of 3D models.
 It evaluates geometric and radiometric fidelity, providing scores and raw data that help assess the quality of your models.
 Blender version 2.8 or higher is required to install LoDCalculator.
 You can download the latest version of Blender from the following link: https://www.blender.org/download/
+The examples.blend file contains a series of 3D models with which to test this add-on.

 ## Installation